RasaHQ/rasa-demo/data/nlu/nlu.md

 - i told you already
 - better than you
 - oh my god, not again!
-- you are a badass bot!
-- lol
 - why do you need that?
 - is that any of your business
 - can you help me with your docs?